omokaro-faith/notes-app/README.md

 # NoteIt

-NoteIt is a server side note-taking application which you can:
+NoteIt is a small server side note-taking application which you can:
+- Add notes to
-Add notes, Read notes, List notes and Remove notes.
+- Read notes from
+- List all existing notes from
+- Remove notes from.
 Information is added from the command line and saved as JSON in the notes.json file.
 ***
 #### Technology